 |Domestic full fee paying||AUD 21000|

 You may not have to pay your course (subject) fees upfront.
 FEE-HELP allows you to defer your fees until your income reaches a certain level.

 You may also be eligible to receive financial support from Centrelink.

 You may be able to apply for scholarships to help with your study costs.

 - Completed an Australian Psychology Accreditation Council (APAC)-accredited 4-year sequence in psychology within the last 10 years (Honours AQF Level 8).

 - Be eligible for provisional registration as a psychologist with the Psychology Board of Australia.

 - Provide two satisfactory referee reports1 and a report to address the Selection Criteria (PDF 104 KB) indicating your abilities to successfully undertake the professional and research components of the program.

 - Be assessed in a face-to-face (or via teleconferencing) interview with a panel of school staff.

 1 The Australian Psychology Postgraduate Reference Request system is the same across all Australian universities.
 To be able to use the system, you will need to have an active subscription.
-The subscription allows you access the service during the 2016 – 2017 intake from 1 August 2016 to 30 July 2017.
+The subscription allows you access the service during the 2017 – 2018 intake until 30 June 2018.
 The cost is $25.00 and can be paid for through the "My Account" section in the payment tab.